Dubrovnik city guide: Best things to do in Croatia’s coastal crowd-pleaser

 City walls

 Dubrovnik’s number one sight is visible from the ground, but a whole different world opens up once you climb the (considerable) steps to the top.
-There are 1,940 metres of these immaculately preserved city walls, dating back to various parts of the 12th-17th centuries, which rise to around 25 metres at their tallest.
+There are 1,940m of these immaculately preserved city walls, dating back to various parts of the 12-17th centuries, which rise to around 25m at their tallest.

 Read more on Croatia travel: